- The wide receiver class for the NFL 2020 draft is loaded

 The pool of WR talent headed to the next level is deep.
 Last year, 42 college receivers amassed 1,000-plus yards, and 14 had at least 1,200 yards.

 The NFL Draft props currently favor Alabama’s Jerry Jeudy, who won the 2018 Biletnikoff Award (as the NCAA’s best receiver), coming off the board first.
-The odds at MyBookie also predict at least three wideouts going in the Top 15.
+The odds also predict at least three wideouts going in the Top 15.

 What’s the best bet for each prop?